 Getting ready to move house, packing, dealing with estate agents and solicitors, before finally getting settled into a new home, ranks high on the list of life’s most stressful experiences.

 Trying to take care of a tiny person, who might not be completely aware of what is going on, can add to that stress.
-Thankfully, there are some things you can do to make life a bit easier.
+Thankfully, there are some things you can do to make life a bit easier when moving with children,

 What to do with the kids while you move home